fgomezotero/pentaho-kettle/openshift/README.md

 # brief introduction

 I make available a Webspoon template focused on a development or test environment for the community.
-We start from an ephemeral configuration that can scale as much as they want since this service is stateless
+We start from an persistent configuration that can scale as much as they want since this service is stateless

 ## Basic usage